Project Design and Management for Advancing Equity in Local Government Sustainability Work

-Urban Sustainability Directors’ Network
+Co-founder and First Coordinator for Urban Sustainability Directors’ Network

-Julia was an advisor to the City of Chicago during the entirety of the development of the Chicago Climate Action Plan.
+Julia was the chief advisor to the City of Chicago during the entirety of the development of the Chicago Climate Action Plan.
 She coordinated the two-year process, facilitated task forces and committees, developed the research plan, oversaw research and final report development, led funding efforts, and provided solutions for challenges that arose.
 She also authored the “Chicago Lessons Learned Climate Action” (PDF) report on the project, a document that summarizes the process, as well as the “Chicago Quick Guide to Climate Change Preparation.”
-(PDF)
+(PDF).

 In its 10th year, Faith in Place decided to step back and undertake an assessment of the value to faith community partners of involvement with Faith in Place between 2004 and the present.
 Julia helped Faith in Place and its board to find out the extent to which faith communities are taking stewardship action; the impact these actions are having on worship, identity, and satisfaction; and the roles Faith in Place has played in achieving these outcomes.

-Healthy Schools Campaign Feasibility Study
+Healthy Schools Campaign Market Feasibility Study and Learning Process

 A priority for the Healthy Schools Campaign is to promote the construction of healthy and high performing schools.
 HSC hired Julia to explore the feasibility of creating marketplace incentives and intermediaries for schools to build or renovate facilities that promote health and are energy efficient and environmentally responsible.
 Julia identified a variety of partners with whom HSC could work.
 In a separate project, Julia also documented the lessons learned from the Chicago Partnership for Healthy Schools: Creating School Environments That Promote Healthy Eating and Active Lifestyles for three years.